 \begin{thm} Let $h$ be absolutely monotone with $h^{(8)}>0$ in $(-1,1)$.
 Let $C \subset \mathbb{S}^{15}$ be a $T$-avoiding spherical code with $|C|=4320$, where $T$ is given by \eqref{T_93150des}.
 Then

-The equality is attained when $C$ is a spherical 7-design with set of inner products $I(C_{CW})$ (and hence a distance-invariant code) and with distance distribution $F(C_{BW})$.
-In particular, the kissing configuration of the Barnes-Wall lattice is $T$-avoiding (with $T$ as in \eqref{T_93150des}) universally optimal on $\mathbb{S}^{15}$. \end{thm}
+The equality is attained when $C$ is a spherical 7-design with set of inner products $I(C_{BW})$ (and hence a distance-invariant code) and with distance distribution $F(C_{BW})$.
+In particular, the kissing configuration of the Barnes--Wall lattice is $T$-avoiding (with $T$ as in \eqref{T_93150des}) universally optimal on $\mathbb{S}^{15}$. \end{thm}